TheJoboReal/Noter/ROS2/Localization.md

 ![[Pasted image 20241105092722.png]]

 #### Kalman Filter
 The Kalman filter is used to predict the localisation of noise and thus dampning it.
+So it is used for moddeling a system and its many states.

 * Assumptions
 	– Single Modal
 	– Noise is Gaussian